aicwebtech/biblesupersearch_api/readme.txt

 This does NOT include:
 * A User Interface for the Bible search engine

-We reccommend our pre-built user interface, which is available both as a stand-alone application and as a WordPress plugin.
+We reccommend our pre-built user interface, which is available both as a universal client and as a WordPress plugin.
 These can be downloaded here: http://www.biblesupersearch.com/downloads You also have the option to build your own.